BedrockLegends/Journey-Across-The-Void/README.md

 ![alt tag](https://www.bisecthosting.com/images/CF/ES/BH_ES_Insiders.png)

 Welcome to Expedition In The Sky!
 Expedition In The Sky will offer you a Skyblock experience filled to the walls with many mods ranging from tech to magic to more.
-This pack was built around tons of quest that are related to each mod or task that is needed to move forward within this pack.
+This pack was built around tons of quests that are related to each mod or task that is needed to move forward within this pack.

+**When starting a world, set Level Type to VOID**